 3.2 Residence permit for the purpose of taking up employment

-According to Sec.
-7 and Sec.
-18 of the Residence Act, a foreigner is entitled to be granted a limited residence permit for the purpose of taking up employment.
+According to sec.
+7 and sec.
+18 of the Residence Act, an employee is entitled to be granted a limited residence permit for the purpose of taking up employment.
 For the access of foreign employees to the German labour market, the requirements of the German economy in consideration of the labour market situation and the need to reduce unemployment effectively have to be taken into account.

-In general, in this case an approval of the Federal Employment Agency is required according to Sec.
-39 Residence Act.
-As a part of the approval review, the Federal Employment Agency generally carries out the so-called priority check (“Vorrangprüfung”).
+In general, in this case an approval of the Federal Employment Agency is required according to sec.
+39 Employment Ordinance.
+As part of the approval review, the Federal Employment Agency generally carries out the so-called priority check (“Vorrangprüfung”).
 The authority reviews whether there are any candidates available on the German labour market who are also suitable for the offered job.
 If this is the case the Federal Employment Agency does not grant approval.

 However, in some cases a priority check may not be carried out.
-In this respect Sec.
-4 Employment Ordinance requires that the applicant is a specialist in the meaning of the regulation.
+In this respect sec.
+3 no. 3 Employment Ordinance requires that the applicant is a specialist in the meaning of the regulation.
 Specialists in that sense are people that have a special expertise which is significant for the services of the company.
-Therefore they need a high qualification with regard to specific tasks.
+Therefore, they need a high qualification with regard to specific tasks.
 Indications for a classification as a specialist are the professional career or the offered remuneration.
 The qualifications must be determined by certificates.
 Please note, that even if the priority check is omitted, approval of the Federal Employment Agency is still required.

 3.3 ICT Card

-In case a deputation, where the employee remains employed by the employer abroad, who also continues the payment of the salary, would also be in your interest, the ICT (Intra Company Transfer) Card is a possibly applicable residence permit.
+In case of a deputation, where the employee remains employed by the employer abroad, who also continues the payment of the salary the ICT (Intra Corporate Transfer) Card is a possibly applicable residence permit.
 A local employment contract with the German employer would not be closed.
 The ICT Card was implemented on 1 January 2018.